 Touch up makeup products.

 Now a good makeup artist will use durable products that need very little touch ups if any, but let’s be real….You will probably kiss, or eat off your lippy and if you have really oily skin, it is also a good idea to have a touch up pressed powder, just to combat shine in your photos.
 It will make the photographer’s job a little easier.
 Ask your makeup artist if they can order you in the products that they use, that’s how I roll (unless it is a non professional line, or triangular marketing brand and if so, why the hell did you hire them in the first place??
 They are using the wrong products for your photos and are often not adequately trained in Bridal and photographic makeup artistry).
-But if they can’t order products for you, head to the Laura Mercier Counter at DJ’s, or www.faceagency.com.au and get yourself a professional bargain.
+But if they can’t order products for you, head to www.faceagency.com.au and get yourself a professional bargain.
 There are many amazing brands out there, but these are my easiest suggestions and they sell quality photo-friendly products.

 Do not wear make-up to your make-up appointment